Skip to content

 3.1 Fast Energy Calculation

-The Solution: Compute only the local energy change $\Delta E$ when flipping a single spin.
+The Solution: Track only the local energy change $\Delta E$ when flipping a single spin: $O(1)$ work per proposal if you sum neighbors only.

 Derivation: